 Art materials are materials that children use to experiment with visual representation.
-When children are provided art experiences, they practice problem solving and develop fine motor skills that will aid them in later writing and selfhelp skills.
+When children are provided art experiences, they practice problem solving and develop fine motor skills that will aid them in later writing and self-help skills.
 Additionally, children can experiment in creative, hands-on ways with math and science concepts, such as space, line, shapes, and the combination of colors.

 Art allows children to be creative and to express their ideas and thoughts.
 The more freedom children have in using these materials, the more benefits they will gain from the experience.
-Open-ended art projects that allow for individual expression teach children far more than teacherdirected crafts.
+Open-ended art projects that allow for individual expression teach children far more than teacher-directed crafts.
 Think process over product!

-Art materials include the following categories: drawing materials, paint, three-dimensional objects, collage materials, and tools.
+Art materials include the following categories: drawing materials, paint, three-dimensional materials, collage materials, and tools.

-- Close, age appropriate supervision is required when children use art materials. - Edible materials are not counted as art materials because they give a misleading message about the proper use of food and pose common allergen threats for children.
-Art materials should also be non-toxic and safe for the ages of children using them. - Gluing 3-D materials such as pom-poms to a flat surface does not count as 3-D. Children should be encouraged to build up and out with 3-D materials. - In order to be considered accessible for older toddlers and preschoolers, paints should be set up for use, or be stored in a way that a child can reach and use them without a teacher's help. - Some tools require other materials to be accessible for them to be used and counted.
+- Close, age-appropriate supervision is required when children use art materials. - Edible materials are not counted as art materials because they give a misleading message about the proper use of food. - Art materials, such as crayons, may have the warning "not recommended for use by children under 3 years of age."
+Unless materials are labeled toxic, they may be used with younger children, but only with stringent supervision. - In order to be considered accessible for older toddlers and preschoolers, paints should be set up for use, or be stored in a way that a child can reach and use them without a teacher's help. - To give credit as an art material, whatever is needed to make it useable must be provided with it.
 For example, rollers and cookie cutters require playdough, and stencils require paper and pencils, crayons, or markers.